 I am proud to release this EP on my wee netlabel.
 It has been a dear friend to me ever since it appeared in my DropBox and I hope you will come to cherish it as much as I do.
 This is truly bleeding-edge independent music and I, for one, will do all I can to support such talent.

 Compared to 'Algorithms', This collection uses a lot more analogue synthesis both melodically and rhythmically.
 My intention was to juxtapose the warm (albeit sonically overbearing) nature of analogue equipment with my enjoyment of the smooth and malleable nature of digital instruments and effects.
 Throughout this collection there are a lot of minute sonic artifacts, both intentional and unintentional.
 Those that made it through to the final cut are there for a reason, because they are a sign of the recording process.
 I don't think that (with a few exceptions) albums benefit from being too clinically produced, or that things should ever be cut out because they sound 'too real'.
 I recorded this at home, on a computer, with microphones, boxes that have knobs on them and with a mess of leads at my feet.
 There is no reason to pretend otherwise.
 Again, this is all part of a learning process, and a part I am very happy with.
 I just hope you enjoy listening to it as much as I enjoy making it.
 Thanks for all the support.

-A mp3 version of this album is available over at Archive for free (archive.org/details/waag_rel007
+A 320kbps version of this release is available over on Archive (archive.org/details/we-are-all-ghosts

 released 15 October 2012

 DSI Mopho, MFB Nanozwerg, Korg Monotron, Korg ER-1, Alesis SR-16, Line-6 Echo Park, Line-6 Tremolo, Guitar, Bass, and a beautiful Harmonium.

 Mastered by Adam at Breakpoint Mastering